tsenst/RLOFLib/README.md

-This repo is under construction.
-Please come back in a few days.
-Thank You
-Tobias Senst

 # Robust Local Optical Flow V1.3
 This repository contains a description of the RLOF library on Robust Local Optical Flow estimation.
 Please visit our webpage for more information (http://www.nue.tu-berlin.de/menue/forschung/projekte/rlof/).